Mihail Gheorghiu Bujor: Imprisonment and later life

-At the end of 1919 Mihail Gh.
+At the end of 1919, Mihail Gh.
 Bujor returned to Romania, where he militated for the transformation of Socialist Party of Romania (PSR) into a communist party.
 To that end, he wrote several manifestos, pamphlets and articles in the socialist press.
 Bujor also contributed to the documents that were to be presented in the following congress of the PSR.
 He would not participate in the congress, as he was arrested in March 1920 by the Romanian authorities.
-Bujor was sentenced to death for treason, however, following major workers' protests, the sentence was commuted to hard labour on life.
-Nevertheless, in the 1920 general election he won a seat for Galaţi in the Chamber of Deputies, the lower house of the Romanian Parliament.
+Bujor was sentenced to death for treason, however, following major workers' protests, the sentence was commuted to hard labour for life.
+Nevertheless, in the 1920 general election he won a seat for Galați in the Chamber of Deputies, the lower house of the Romanian Parliament.
 The parliamentary majority invalidated his mandate along with the ones of several other PSR members which had won the popular vote.
+That year, he was detained at Ocnele Mari Prison, the first political prisoner to be held there.

 Bujor spent most of the interwar period imprisoned at Doftana, with long periods under solitary confinement.
 Following a long campaign of socialist and communist-minded intellectuals, he was eventually amnestied in 1934.
-Bujor attempted to use his position as an early socialist leader and former political prisoner to organise a united front of the socialist movement of Romania, at the time split between the restored Romanian Social Democratic Party (PSD), the Unitary Socialist Party (PSU), and the Peasant Workers' Bloc (BMŢ).
+Bujor attempted to use his position as an early socialist leader and former political prisoner to organise a united front of the socialist movement of Romania, at the time split between the restored Romanian Social Democratic Party (PSD), the Unitary Socialist Party (PSU), and the Peasant Workers' Bloc (BMȚ).
 His initiative, although actively supported by the PSU, failed as the PSD and the communist-dominated BMŢ refused to negotiate with each other.
 As the Romanian government became increasingly authoritarian, Bujor was arrested again in 1937 and imprisoned at Jilava.
 During World War II, as Romania joined Nazi Germany in the invasion of the Soviet Union, he was interned along other prominent communists in the Târgu Jiu camp.
-Set free after Romania joined the Allies, he was elected in the reformed unicameral Parliament, and, after the republic was proclaimed, he was elected to the Great National Assembly.
-In this period, he became a member of the Romanian Society for Friendship with the Soviet Union, and travelled to the Soviet Union, despite his disapproval of the Moscow Trials.
+Set free after Romania joined the Allies, he was elected in the reformed unicameral Parliament in the wake of the 1944 coup d'état, and; after the republic was proclaimed in December 1947, he was elected to the Great National Assembly.
+In this period, he became a member of the Romanian Society for Friendship with the Soviet Union, and travelled to the Soviet Union, despite his disapproval of the Moscow trials.
 The elder Bujor received several honorific positions after Joseph Stalin's death, such as the presidency of the Association of the Former Antifascist Political Prisoners and membership in the General Council of the International Federation of Resistance Fighters.